H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

   Statewide 2020 Census blocks and block groups in projected coordinate systems, providing population and administrative meshes at fine spatial scales.

 - **Structures and buildings.**
-  A dense statewide structure inventory composed of SAMB structure points, WV GIS Technical Center building footprints numbering in the millions, and Microsoft-derived building points.
-The multi-source nature of this inventory introduces duplication that must be managed explicitly before address extraction or program routing proceeds.
+  A dense statewide structure inventory of 2,121,018 ingested records assembled from three independent sources — SAMB structure points, WV GIS Technical Center building footprints, and Microsoft-derived building points — resolving to 2,120,976 canonical structures after deduplication.
 See Section 6.4.1.

 - **Hazard and infrastructure layers.**
   Abandoned mine lands (lines and polygons), dams (coal-related and non-coal-related), floodplain structure inventories and flood hazard zones, rail networks and terminals, navigable waterways and river-mile indexing, and energy and communication infrastructure where available.